 “The network is the computer,” John Gage and Billy Joy of Sun Microsystems famously said in 1984.
 Cloud computing is a method of outsourcing the processing power, storage space, and software needed to fulfill certain functions.
 These functions, instead of being fulfilled by your computer/server, are instead handled by a 3rdparty network of computers, often called a “cloud.”
 Common cloud technology applications are programs like Google Documents and Dropbox, as well as services like Amazon S3.

-So what are the benefits of cloud computing to businesses?
+So what are the benefits of cloud computing for businesses?

 3: Finally, the last and arguably most important benefit of cloud computing is the ability to share your work with anyone in the world at any time.
 A document uploaded to a cloud-based system no longer exists solely in a physical location, but on the internet, where it can be accessed by all the relevant people.
 In essence, cloud computing is the ideal collaboration tool.
 It doesn’t matter if your coworker is in Hawaii and you in Paris: you can both work on the same thing at the same time.

 That’s not to say there aren’t problems in the world of cloud computing.
 “Clouds” shouldn’t fail or go offline, yet they sometimes do.
 Pure cloud-based software like Google Docs is not as fast or reliable as traditional programs like Microsoft Word.
 Business owners also have to trust their data to a third party.
 So it can be improved.
-But businesses can undoubtedly boost efficiency if they take advantage of cloud technology.
+But the benefits of cloud computing for businesses are undeniable.
+Companies can undoubtedly boost efficiency if they take advantage of cloud technology.
 Cloud computing is not a passing phenomenon, but instead, like the invention of the internet itself, an innovation that will change the way companies do business internally and externally.